Pork with Port Wine Sauce

 1 teaspoon hot chili oil or pinch of cayenne pepper

-Pat the pork dry and put in a small metal roasting pan.
+Pat the pork dry and put in a small metal roasting pan on rack.
 Roast for 20 minutes, turning it several times, until evenly brown.
 Lower oven to 375 degrees.
 Roast until an instant-read thermometer registers 145 degrees in the thickest section (about 20-30 minutes longer roasting time).
 Transfer pork to platter and cover loosely with foil.
-Let it sit up to 10 minutes before carving, or set aside, uncovered, to cool to room temperature.
+Let it sit up to 10 minutes before carving.